NeoSOFT-Technologies/mobile-android/README.md

   - ./gradlew ktlintFormat
 - Even after above 2 commands, all the errors might not be solved.
 You have to solve them manually.

+## Gradle Setup

+This template is using [**Gradle Kotlin DSL**](https://docs.gradle.org/current/userguide/kotlin_dsl.html) as well as the [Plugin DSL](https://docs.gradle.org/current/userguide/plugins.html#sec:plugins_block) to setup the build.

+Dependencies are inside the *.kt files in the `buildSrc` folder.
+This provides convenient auto-completion when writing your gradle files.

 # Coding Guidelines

 - [Kotlin Coding Conventions](https://kotlinlang.org/docs/reference/coding-conventions.html)